CypElf/Theses/README.md

 - the CSV file containing all the theses, named `theses.csv`
 - a JSON file containing all the institutions, named `institutions.json`.

 Next, go to the `back` directory and create a `.env` file.
-You should put 2 variables in it: `REDIS_AUTH` and `MEILISEARCH_AUTH`.
+You should put 4 variables in it: `REDIS_URL`, `REDIS_AUTH`, `MEILISEARCH_URL` and `MEILISEARCH_AUTH`.
 Make sure to keep them secret.
 This will be the variables that you'll have to put instead of the placeholder below when you'll start these MeiliSearch and Redis.

 Copy this `.env` file to the `database` folder.

+Create another `.env` file in the `front` folder and put the variable `GATSBY_API_URL` in it.

 Once done, open a new terminal anywhere on your disk.
 It's where the MeiliSearch executable will be stored, as well as the data in it (`data.ms` folder).
 You'll have to run a bunch of commands: